rmasters/gym-occupancy/README.md

 1. Pull the repo and build the Docker image with `docker-compose build`
 2. Start services with `docker-compose up -d`
 3. Head to [localhost:8000](http://localhost:8000) for the Graphite app (for finding metrics) and [localhost:3000](http://localhost:3000) for the Grafana app (for visualising metrics).
-    a.
-A dashboard will already have been configured in Grafana - head to Dashboards, Manage, and then "Gym occupancy").
+    1. A dashboard will already have been configured in Grafana - head to Dashboards, Manage, and then "Gym occupancy").
-    b.
-If you're not seeing data, check `docker-compose logs -f populator`.
+    2. If you're not seeing data, check `docker-compose logs -f populator`.

 ![Screenshot of Grafana dashboard, displaying occupancy over time, current occupancy and a percentage of capacity](./dashboard-screenshot.png)